stevemclaugh/preservation-torrent/README.md

   - It is possible to download individual files from within torrents, but it shouldn't be encouraged.
 If too many people are seeding partial downloads, it can hurt the health of the swarm.

-- **Bundles should be issued in a numbered series, with periodic additions to include new datasets:**
+- **Bundles should be issued in a numbered series, with periodic additions to include new datasets.**

 ```
 📄 DataRefuge_001.torrent